pvdabeel/mysmappee/README.md

 # MySmappee - bitbar plugin

-A simple plugin that displays Power Consumption and Solar Production for your Shammee-enabled home in the Mac OS X menubar.
+A simple plugin that displays Power Consumption and Solar Production for your Smappee-enabled home in the Mac OS X menubar.

 Stores and retrieves your Smappee username and password from the Mac OS X keychain.